solariahues/Substarters/README.md

 ## Substar

+- sends a welcome message in #welcome when a member joins the server.
+- sends a welcome message in #general when a member verifies their account with Reddify.
+- sends a message in #user-traffic when a member joins or leaves the server, or verifies their account with Reddify.
 - `!hello` will have the bot introduce himself.
 - `!clear #` will remove # unpinned messages from the channel.
 - `!nuke` will remove all unpinned messages from the channel.

-Coming soon:
-- Welcome message when a person joins the server's welcome chat.
-- Second welcome message when a person is verified as a Redditor and joins the server for real.
+- `!temp` will add a temporary role and channel to give out for a quick private chat.

 ## Submoon